yWorks/yfiles-for-html-demos/demos/04-tutorial-layout-features/hierarchic-edge-labeling/README.md

 [You can also run this demo online](https://live.yworks.com/demos/04-tutorial-layout-features/hierarchic-edge-labeling/index.html).

+Layout Features Tutorial

-## Hierarchic Layout with Edge Labeling
+# Hierarchic Layout with Edge Labeling

 This demo shows how to configure the [Hierarchic Layout](https://docs.yworks.com/yfileshtml/#/api/HierarchicLayout) for automatic edge label placement.